 This free (yes, it’s free!) sushi skills seminar was intended for sushi chefs and Japanese restaurant staff members around the Bay Area.
 I saw some folks wearing chef’s uniform and the age of participants was a wide range.
 The lady who sat on my left was a personal chef who traveled with clients and the lady on my right owned an Asian catering company.
 Both of them were looking into serving sushi as a part of their menus.

 This seminar lasted 4 hours and covered many topics.
-So today I’m going to share a few things I learned at the sushi seminar and if you’re interested in learning more, visit this site to get more information.
+So today I’m going to share a few things I learned at the sushi seminar.

 Making Sushi Rice “Shari”